About USETSU presets (English)

 The Importance of RAW Processing

-In Lightroom, you develop using RAW files.
+In Lightroom, you edit RAW files.
 There are primarily two reasons for this.
 First, compared to JPEG, RAW files contain a wealth of information that can be leveraged during the development process.

 Secondly, the choice of profiles available for RAW files is vastly superior.